 • Ask your child “how can I make this yummier?” to see if they can help you figure out how to make their food more appealing.

-• Serve meals family style to diffuse power struggles and let them choose which foods to put on their plates.
+• Serve family style meals to diffuse power struggles and let them choose which foods to put on their plates.

 • Trust their appetites, which may be different than you expect and may vary a lot from day to day.